Leader Election via Unique Sink Orientation: Introduction

-In the last section, we show that given a constant-size certificate, a silent self-stabilizing algorithm can always be constructed with constant memory per process, assuming a Gouda fair scheduler.
-Let $k$ be the number of bits needed to verify a task $T$ using a certificate.
-Our algorithm transforms the certificate to a self stabilizing algorithm using $k+1$ bits.
-This is less than prior general transformations, such as the one in~\cite{BlinFP14}, which requires $O(k + \log n)$ bits, where $n$ is the number of computational entities in the system, but works even under an unfair scheduler.
-As a result, Algorithm~\ref{algo:gcssa} can be used in systems with constant memory where~\cite{BlinFP14} cannot be employed.
+\textsf{2.} We show that given a set of labels and local constraints, a silent self-stabilizing algorithm can always be constructed with one additional bit of memory per node, assuming a Gouda fair scheduler.
+Although \cite{goos2016locally} already mentions that locally checkable proofs, which include LCLs, can be interpreted as nondeterministic local algorithms, here we formalize this intuition and extend it to defining a self-stabilizing algorithm.
+The one additional bit needed by Algorithm~\ref{algo:gcssa} to transform any $k$-bit labeling scheme to a self-stabilizing algorithm is less than prior general transformations, such as the one in~\cite{BlinFP14}, which requires $O(k + \log n)$ bits, where $n$ is the number of computational entities in the system, but works even under an unfair scheduler.
+So, Algorithm~\ref{algo:gcssa} can be used in systems with constant memory where~\cite{BlinFP14} cannot be employed.
+In our case, this means that Algorithm \ref{algo:gcssa} produces an edge orientation with a unique sink, for any initially arbitrarily directed (or undirected) dismantlable or chordal graph.

-Our results demonstrate that self-stabilization with strong global guarantees (i.e., unique sink, acyclic orientation) is possible with limited local memory in natural graph classes.
-That is, we show that combining certificate-based verification and Gouda fairness provides a way for designing fault-tolerant systems even when only constant memory is available.